Claus Carstensen (b. 1957 DK)

 About Claus Carstensen’s lithographic prints:

-Most of Claus Carstensen’s prints in Lucky-Editions is made in collaboration with the Faroese lithographic workshop, Steinprent, situated in the old factory Öströms by the harbor in Tórshavn, Faroe Islands.
+Most of Claus Carstensen’s lithographic works presented in the Lucky-Edition collection is made in collaboration with the Faroese lithographic workshop, Steinprent, situated in the old factory Öströms by the harbor in Tórshavn, Faroe Islands.

 The collaboration between Claus Carstensen and Steinprent, which has lasted for eighteen years so far, is weighty and significant.
 So far, it has resulted in numerous shows and over one hundred lithographic works, as well as several book releases, e.g. Dét, hvorom man hverken kan tale ellar tie and Lille dæmonologi with essays by Søren Ulrik Thomsen and Carstensen’s heliographic prints.